Please check out our Outputs page to find out the results and findings of this study.

 Drawing on an examination of recent online safety laws in Australia and the UK, this case study examines how we should position the regulation of digital sex technologies in the context of such developments.
 In doing so, we critically interrogate the use of risk as the dominant legal paradigm and explore how notions of sexual autonomy and consensuality in sexual relations should inform a principled approach to the regulation of such technologies.

 We will publish results from this research in reputable Australian and international law journals.
 We will also publish a summary of our research on this website.
 Links to publications resulting from this research will be made available on the Research Outputs page.
 You are welcome to join the ARCSHS mailing list to be kept up-to-date with the latest ARCSHS research.

 How can I find out more about the law strand of the Tech-Sex project?

 If you have any further questions about the law strand of the Tech-Sex project you can contact Ms Nicole Shackleton, La Trobe Law School (email@example.com) [lead, Australian law research] and the Professor Anne-Maree Farrell, Chair of Medical Jurisprudence, Edinburgh Law School (A.Farrell@ed.ac.uk) [lead, UK law research; overall project lead for the law strand].
+You can also visit the law strand website.
 If you have any questions about the project as a whole, please Contact us.